acorn-io/acorn-oss-workshop/steps/secret.md

 }
 ```

-It defines a secret named *pg-creds*, of type basic, with the value *postgres* set for both the username and password properties.
+It defines a secret named *db-creds*, of type basic, with the value *postgres* set for both the username and password properties.

 Next, reference the secret’s username and password into the *worker*, *db* and *result* containers.
 To do so use the following syntax :